Adewale1010/all-low_level_programming/0x13-more_singly_linked_lists/README.md

-6-pop_listint.c: C function that deletes the head of node of a listint_t list 8-sum_listint.c: C function that returns the sum of all the data (n) of a listint_t linked list 9-insert_nodeint.c: C function that inserts a new node at a given position
+6-pop_listint.c: C function that deletes the head of node of a listint_t list 8-sum_listint.c: C function that returns the sum of all the data (n) of a listint_t linked list 9-insert_nodeint.c: C function that inserts a new node at a given position 10-delete_nodeint.c: C function that deletes the node at index index of a listint_t linked list